Arp / Sequencer

 • Random

-The Octave Dropdown controls the range of notes selected.
+Controls the range of notes selected.

 If you select 1 Octave, the notes generated by the Arp will be the same as the notes you played.
 If you select 2 Octave or more, the Arp will play a pattern using the held notes, plus the same notes in the octaves above.